NitiSinghalGupta/gaproject2-Meatup/README.md

 # Meat Up

-Meat up is an application to host events.
+Meat up is an application to host events and also to eat together.

 ## Technologies Used